drwpow/pow.rs/src/content/blog/how-to-get-a-job-coding-in-2021.md

 ### ii. where do I learn this?

-There are three major options: going to a university, going to a bootcamp, or self-taught.
+There are three major options: going to a university, going to a boot camp, or self-taught.
 My quick opinion: **self-taught is the way to go.** Universities are too expensive and the material is usually out-of-date.
-A few bootcamps are phenomenal, but most are a waste of time and money.
+A few boot camps are phenomenal, but most are a waste of time and money.
 Self-teaching is _H-A-R-D_.
 And slow.
 And frustrating.
 But it is free/cheap, and it will set you up long-term the best because it’s at the very core of programming.
 So might as well frontload that now.
 I’m self-taught and I would do it the same way again.
 The best way to start is from sites like [egghead.io](https://egghead.io/) or [codeacademy.com](https://www.codecademy.com), or any other place that offers free/cheap courses (you will have to spend a few dollars here and there to learn, but nothing truly expensive).

 ### iii. where do I start applying?